-Approval from SVS will be required for all overseas visits, residential visits and those which include adventurous activities, be it provider or establishment lead.
-The EVOLVE system will automatically pass such identified visits to SVS for approval after first being checked by Carole Brighton and authorised by Clare Hatto, Headteacher.
+Approval from the Local Authority (LA) will be required for all overseas visits, residential visits and those which include adventurous activities, be it provider or establishment lead.
+The EVOLVE system will automatically pass such identified visits to the LA for approval after first being checked by Mrs C Brighton and authorised by Mrs Clare Hatto.
 Specific informed consent will be required for each visit.

-Overseas visits and DofE expeditions will be submitted to SVS a minimum of four working weeks before a visit is set to take place, and before anyone is financially committed.
-Other visits requiring SVS approval require a minimum of two working weeks notice.
+Overseas visits and DofE expeditions will be submitted to the LA four working weeks before a visit is set to take place, and before anyone is financially committed.
+Other visits requiring LA approval require two working weeks notice.
 Approval notification via email will automatically be sent out (from EVOLVE) as soon as possible up to two working weeks after receipt of the visit form.

-A member of staff intending to lead an adventurous activity, must be specifically approved by the SVS to do so via the EVOLVE Activity Leader Approval Request Form .
+A member of staff intending to lead an adventurous activity, must be specifically approved by the LA to do so via the EVOLVE Leader Approval Request function.